andrew-liawan/Portfolio/90s Artists/README.md

-# SQL - Steam Games
+# 90s Artists Recognizability  - Python, Tableau

 Visualized survey data of recognizability of 90s artists based on their songs.
 Exploratory data analysis and data wrangling are done using Python.
 Visualization is done using Tableau.
 Shared and embedded into HTML code.
 Data taken from Kaggle.